Useful software for bass players

 Mackie SRM450 V1(x2), Peavey TNT115, Roland Micro Cube Bass RX

-Proud to be sponsored by Aquila Corde(manufacturer of the world's best ukulele/U-Bass strings) http://www.aquilacorde.com/
+Also endorsed by Aquila Corde(manufacturer of the world's best ukulele/U-Bass strings, and the ShortBassONE) http://www.aquilacorde.com/

-I also run a sideline in guitar/bass setups and repairs based in Wavertree, Liverpool; https://www.facebook...vesguitarclinic
+I also run a sideline in guitar/bass setups and repairs based in Liverpool city center; https://www.facebook...vesguitarclinic

 Feedback thread: http://basschat.co.u..._1#entry2197929

 http://www.thelightning.co.uk - The Lightning - rock covers band

 http://www.spiralsix.co.uk/ - Spiral Six - rock covers band

 http://www.secondtimeround.org.uk - Second Time Round - acoustic duo